-If a user attempts to sign in directly to Zendesk Support, they are redirected to your SAML server or service for authentication.
-Once authenticated, the user is redirected back to your Support account and automatically signed in.
+If a user attempts to sign in directly to a Zendesk account, they are redirected to your SAML server or service for authentication.
+Once authenticated, the user is redirected back to your Zendesk account and automatically signed in.

 Requirements for enabling SAML SSO